-The Ph.D. program is designed to serve prospective teachers, critics, and scholars in theatre studies.
+The Doctor of Philosophy in Theatre is designed to serve prospective teachers, critics, and scholars in theatre studies.
 Also, in support of the scholarly degree, it provides some training opportunities in production.
 Each candidate, working with an adviser, develops an individual program of study that includes not only a wide range of general courses in history, critical theory, dramatic literature, performance analysis, and research methods but also a specialized group of courses in the candidate's areas of interest.
 Each candidate also selects at least one area of production for training (acting, directing, design, or dramaturgy).
-In addition, candidates have the opportunity to take courses taught by adjunct faculty outside the department.
+In addition, candidates have the opportunity to take courses taught by faculty outside the department.
 Candidates will thus develop a strong foundation in theatre studies; they will also be able to design special programs of study, appropriate to their backgrounds and professional aims.

 Areas of Study

 Theatre history and historiography, critical and dramatic theory, genre history and theory, production analysis and dramaturgy, women and theatre, archival access and training, contemporary performance arts, design technology, Russian theatre, ancient and modern Greek theatre, Asian theatre, English and American theatre and drama.